Con-Mi/SmartBikeApp/README.md

 This app was created as part of a hackathon competition organized by [Cybercom Group](https://www.linkedin.com/company/cybercom/), [Amazon Web Services](https://www.linkedin.com/company/amazon-web-services/) and [Cycleurope](https://www.linkedin.com/company/cycleurope-sverige/).
 The Smart Bike app purposes are to unlock your bike with your phones fingerprint, to add where you want to go, and a navigation tool will help you and give you directions towards your destination.

+Link to the competition [here](https://www.cybercom.com/innovation-zone/blogs-innovation-zone/innovation-zone-blog/hack-a-bike-goteborg/).
+Link to the presentation [here](https://www.youtube.com/watch?v=jj_Fgeq86rg).
 ___
 This SmartBikeApp won the competition due to its simplicity, functionality and user friendly deisgn.
+The prize was a limited edition Crescent Bike that is not available in markets and valued at 20000sek.
-Below you can see screenshots of the app.
+Below you can see
+screenshots of the app.
 ___
 Pictures: